Clark Gable

 His favorite drink was whiskey.

-Received a Star on the Walk of Fame at 1608 Vine Street in 1960.
+He was awarded a Star on the Hollywood Walk of Fame located on 1608 Vine Street in 1960.

 Clark died on November 16, 1960, Los Angeles, California, United States, at the age of 59.